 Direct deposit takes a lot of the legwork out of receiving a paycheck.
 The funds are deposited automatically and regularly, requiring no trips to the bank or mobile deposits.
 You don’t need to be home to receive the check.
 So if you’re on vacation or working far from your regular stomping grounds, your check will go through without lifting a finger.

-You may also be able to send some of your paycheck to a savings account, which is a way to automate your savings.
+You may also be able to send some of your paycheck to a savings account, which can be a great way to automate your savings.

 Organization

-Keeping track of paper checks can be a pain for employers and employees, who may end up having to file away hard copies of records, such as pay stubs, for future reference.
+Keeping track of paper checks can be a hassle for employers and employees, who may end up having to file away hard copies of records for future reference.
 Electronic transfers provide a paperless transaction history that both parties have access to.
 The transaction history doesn’t need to be stored in a physical place, so it can be referenced from anywhere at any time.

 Resource Saving